johanley/postscript-notes/README.md

 ## X-Height
 The vertical alignment of text can be subtle.
-If the placement of the text depends on the bounding-box of the text as a whole, the result can be displeasing when the text has large ascenders or descenders.
+If the placement of the text uses the bounding-box of the text as a whole, the result can be displeasing when the text has large ascenders or descenders.

-To avoid this, one might compute the placement of the text not using the height of the text as a whole, but rather using the height of a small letter *x*, and dividing by two.
+To avoid this, one might compute the placement of the text using the height of a small letter *x*, and dividing by two.

 ## Simple Mistakes